icopy-site/awesome/docs/awesome/awesome-gideros.md

 - [lume](https://github.com/rxi/lume) - Great collection of functions that are useful for game development.
 - [inspect](https://github.com/kikito/inspect.lua) - Easily pretty-print your tables to the console in a readable way.
 - [jumper](http://yonaba.github.io/Jumper/) - Super-fast grid-based pathfinding for Lua.
-- [bump](https://github.com/kikito/bump.lua) - Simple, flexible and fast library for collision detection using axis-aligned bounding boxes.
+- [bump](https://github.com/kikito/bump.lua) - Simple, flexible and fast library for collision detection using axis-aligned bounding boxes (from version 2017.8 onwards Gideros contains a C-port of the library with the same API that should be used instead [cbump](https://wiki.giderosmobile.com/index.php/Bump).
 - [Bresenham](https://github.com/rm-code/Bresenham) - Bresenham's line algorithm, implemented in Lua.

 ## Related Awesome Lists